 Ontario’s government is planning to provide $40 million in funding to train educators on the new math course, including anti-racism and anti-discrimination training.
 However, educators and teachers are not required to complete the training over the summer before school starts in September.
 Harvey Bischof, the president of the Ontario Secondary School Teachers’ Federation criticized the timing of the announcement, and said the announcement lacked proper implementation plans and support.
 Other critics such as Marit Stiles also believed that the new math course takes time, and said students will need smaller class sizes and one-on-one learning opportunities to succeed.

 While it is still unclear as of what will be covered in the training courses, and how Grade 9 students will react to the new math course, specialized and well-trained math tutors can assist with closing the learning gaps in math.

-Math Project regularly provides our teachers with professional development training to tailor lessons that match our students’ learning styles, Math Project’s math tutoring programs in Mississauga, Brampton and Oakville aim to boost students’ confidence, and enable them to perform well in school and beyond.
+Need math help Mississauga contact Math Project.
+We regularly provides our teachers with professional development training to tailor lessons that match our students’ learning styles, Math Project’s math tutoring programs in Mississauga, Brampton and Oakville aim to boost students’ confidence, and enable them to perform well in school and beyond.
 Contact us today at 1-844-628-4243 to book a free assessment!
 For more information on math education news, subscribe to our monthly newsletter below.